2378822760/Art-Gallery/README.md

 # Art-Gallery
-This is our first projeck.
+This is our first project.
 Good luck!